 10. COMMEND: A feasibility study and RCT of acceptance and COMmitment therapy for people with Motor nEuroNe Disease.

 11. BLIMI: An RCT of blue blocking glasses compared to non-blue blocking glasses as an adjunctive treatment for mania: clinical and cost effectiveness.

 12. CBTHYPEM: An RCT of CBT versus Hypnotherapy for treating a Specific Phobia of Vomiting (emetophobia).

 Dr Serfaty is an accredited teacher and Fellow of Higher Education Academy (FHEA).

-Post graduate teaching: (i) 1996-2006.
-He set up and organized the MRCPsych Academic training programme for post graduate psychiatric trainees.
-The training programme was developed to be consistent with the syllabus detailed by the Royal college of psychiatrists and was regarded as one of the best academic training programmes for psychiatry in the UK which achieved consistently high pass rates on the theory papers for candidates sitting the MRCPsych exam.
-Elements of this are still used as the template for the MRCPsych course at UCL. (ii) He wasresponsible for the psychotherapy academic programme on the MRCPsych course, where he introduced novel and up to date psychotherapeutic interventions onto the training programme, including interventions such as Acceptance and Commitment Therapy (ACT). (iii) He has consistently achieved extremely high ratings for teaching on the MRCPsych course, with comments such as exhilarating and best lecture this year.
+1996-2006 (i) He set up the MRCPsych Academic post graduate psychiatric trainee programme, developed to be consistent with the syllabus detailed by the Royal college of psychiatrists.
+It was regarded as one of the best academic training programme in the UK which achieved consistently high pass rates on the theory papers for candidates sitting the MRCPsych exam.
+Elements of this are still used as the template for the MRCPsych course at UCL. (ii) He was responsible for the psychotherapy academic programme on the MRCPsych course, where he introduced novel and up to date psychotherapeutic interventions onto the training programme, including interventions such as Acceptance and Commitment Therapy (ACT). (iii) He consistently achieved extremely high ratings for teaching on the MRCPsych course.

 |01-OCT-2013||Clinical Reader in Psychiatry||Mental Health Unit||UCL, United Kingdom|